hunterkrech/HunterKrech.github.io/index.md

 	}
 }
 ```
-### Farkle Dice Game
+### Database Handler

-This is a console game that uses Software design, engineering, Algorithms and a custom data structure.
+This is a database handler written in Java for a android application.
 ```markdown
 package hunterkrech.cs360.campsiteloacator;